develop a better ear

 Interval training is essential for developing good relative pitch.
 Relative pitch allows you to identify a note by ear in relation to the note that you’re hearing.

-While developing perfect pitch is almost impossible, relative pitch can be learned to a very high level and is just as useful in most real-life musical situations.
+Developing perfect pitch is almost impossible.
+Relative pitch can be learned to a very high level and is just as useful in most real-life musical situations.

-There are countless ways to learn – from smartphone apps to full online guitar courses.
+There are countless ways to learn Interval training.
+From smartphone apps to full online guitar courses.
 It’s worth experimenting with different kinds of learning methods to see what is most effective for you.

 guitarist reading music developing ear